Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          fragments that it has already received and processed, so it is better to error on the side of resending fragments than to introduce discontinuities in the media timeline.
+      8. In some cases a third server may be used by receiver, to request missing segments.
+The additional signalling for this is out of scope.

+##  Requirements for Media Ingest Source synchornization (dual encoder synchronisation)

+In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
+A fixed segment duration is chosen such as based on the fixed GoP duration e.g. 2 seconds that is used by all media sources.
+So the segment duration is fixed for all tracks (not only the video tracks).
+The media sources use a fixed anchor T as a timeline origin, this should be the Unix Epoch 1-1-1970 or another well known defined time anchor.
+The segment boundaries in this case are K * segment duration (since anchor T) for an integer K > 0.
+Any media source joining or starting can compute the fragment boundary and produce segments with equivalent segment boundaries corresponding to approximately t he current time by choosing K sufficiently large.

+It is assumed that media sources generate signals from a synchronized source and can use timing information from this source e.g.
+MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
+For example in the case of MPEG-2 TS program clock reference (PCR) and presentation time stamps can be used.
+Based on this conversion different media sources will produce segments with identical durations, timestamps and enclosing frames.
+By this conversion to a common timeline based on common anchor (in this case the unix epoch) and fixed segment durations media sources to join and leave and synchronized operation, enabling both synchronization and redunancy.

+In this setup, a first media ingest source can be seamlessly replaced by a redundant second media ingest source.
+In case of splicing, it is important that the ingest source inserts an IDR frame, but not a segment or fragment boundary.

 # Ingest Interface 2: DASH and HLS Ingest Protocol Behavior # {#dash_ingest}